Souletin dialect

-Souletin or Zuberoan (Zuberera) is the Basque dialect spoken in Soule, France.
+Souletin (Soletin) or Zuberoan (Zuberera) is the Basque dialect spoken in Soule, France.
 Souletin is marked by influences from Occitan (in particular the Béarnese dialect), especially in the lexicon.
 Another distinct characteristic is the use of xuka verb forms, a form of address including in third person verbs the interlocutor marker embedded in the auxiliary verb: jin da → jin düxü (s/he came → s/he came to you).

 Name

 In English sources, the Basque-based term Zuberoan is sometimes encountered.
 In Standard Basque, the dialect is known as zuberera (the province name Zuberoa and the language-forming suffix -era).
 Various local forms are üskara, xiberera and xiberotarra.

 In French, it is known as souletin.

 In Spanish, the dialect is called souletino or suletino.

 Distribution

 The southern dialect Roncalese was sometimes included within Zuberoan.
 A Basque language variety close to Zuberoan may have extended more to the east, into the Central Pyrenees, as attested by placenames and historical records about the Basque peoples (Wascones, qui trans Garonnam et circa Pirineum montem habitant in the Royal Frankish Annals).